ClientModder1992/vizality/README.md

 # Vizality

 Vizality is an @discord client modification based on Powercord.
-It shares essentially the same, but slightly modifed, API and features.
-We have also tried to add additional features and UI improvements.

-This version has been tailored to a slightly different set of ideals and what we think makes a better modding experience for the average user.
-The idea revolves around providing a built-in Style Editor for users who don't have much/any knowledge of CSS, or simply want to customize things easier and more quickly.
-This will be done by creating a sort of Sass framework based around CSS custom properties.

 # FAQ